What is automatic enrolment for employees?

-- working in the UK – under a contract of employment (OR under a contract to provide work or services that you cannot delegate to someone else – such people are known as ’workers’ for employment law purposes.
+- working in the UK – under a contract of employment (OR under a contract to provide work or services as part of someone else’s business, that you cannot delegate to someone else – such people are known as ’workers’ for employment law purposes.
 You can find out more about ‘workers’ on the GOV.UK website)

 If or when you meet the eligibility criteria, your employer should write to you and let you know.
 In the letter they must tell you:

 - the date they have added you to the pension scheme

 - the type of pension scheme and who runs it